Learning to Learn (L2L) on HPC

 Our contribution

-We implement and integrate machine learning algorithms within the L2L framework.
-The framework is able to use the batch systems of high-performance computers (e.g. SLURM), especially on the supercomputers of the JSC.
-We are also benchmarking the performance of long running optimization sessions.
+We implement and integrate machine learning algorithms within the L2L framekwork.
+The framework is able to use the batch systems of HPC systems (e.g. SLURM), especially on the Jülich Supercomputing Centre’s supercomputers.
+We also do benchmarking of the performance of long running optimization sessions.

-* Single cell optimizations with Arbor, NEURON and Eden
+- Single cell optimizations with NEST, Arbor, Neuron and Eden

 Our collaboration partners